Understanding Strengthening Canada’s Immigration System and Borders Act, Bill C-12

 Expanded information sharing

-Border security requires a coordinated effort across the entire government, as information from various federal institutions may be required to thoroughly access the situation.
+Border security requires a coordinated effort across all of government because information from various federal institutions may be required to thoroughly assess a given situation.

 Federal departments and agencies need to work together to share information to understand and respond to demands, and to keep people safe.